What is the main source of law authorising this entity form?

 Any requirements with respect to distributions to shareholders?

-• payment from or other performance of the company is made based on an agreement between the company and its shareholders that satisfies the third party’s arm’s length principle.
+- Payment or other performance by the company is made pursuant to an agreement between the company and its shareholders at arm's length.

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?